-Effective marketing is not just “nice to have.”
-It's needed for businesses—both large and small—to stay competitive in the market and build better relationships with their customers.
-Even throughout the COVID-19 pandemic, companies aren’t quitting on their marketing.
-They’re adapting and reconfiguring their strategies.
+Effective digital marketing is not just a “nice to have” element of business.
+It's imperative for businesses—both large and small—to stay competitive in the market and build better relationships with their customers.
+Adapting and reconfiguring your strategies is essential to ensure a wider reach of your target audience and better promotion for your brand.

 What Is a Freelance Digital Marketer?

-A digital marketing freelancer is someone who uses their skills in digital marketing in a remote capacity.
-Generally, a digital marketing freelancer will be accomplished in a few different types of marketing, as well as the work that it takes to run their own business (invoicing, filing business taxes, generating leads)
+A freelance digital marketer is a professional who uses their skills in digital marketing in a remote capacity.
+Generally, a digital marketing freelancer will be accomplished in a few different types of marketing techniques, as well as the work that it takes to run their own business (invoicing, filing business taxes, and generating leads).

-Here are some of the activities that fall to a digital marketer, to give you a better idea of the day-to-day:
+Here are some of the digital marketing services that fall to a digital marketer, to give you a better idea of the day-to-day:

 - Develop a digital marketing strategy

-- Set up and track KPIs to optimize activities
+- Set up and track key performance indicators (KPIs) to optimize activities and monitor objectives

 - Develop promotional materials and graphics

 - Host webinars or develop case studies

 - Increase the likelihood of action from customers

 - Maintain a company's social media platforms and ensure consistency across all pages

 - Manage a company's online shop to increase the likelihood of purchase